 Lucia Jacobs is a Professor of Psychology at UC Berkeley.
-Her research interests include cognitive and brain evolution, adaptive
+Her research interests include cognitive and brain evolution,

 Lucia Jacobs is a Professor of Psychology at UC Berkeley.
 Her research interests include cognitive and brain evolution, adaptive patterns in spatial memory, spatial navigation, cognitive sex differences and decision making.